realmacsoftware/RMUploadKit-SDK/README.md

 It is super easy to get up and running:

-* Download one of the distributions from the downloads section
+* Download one the prebuilt SDK from [https://github.com/downloads/realmacsoftware/RMUploadKit-SDK/RMUploadKit%20SDK.zip](https://github.com/downloads/realmacsoftware/RMUploadKit-SDK/RMUploadKit%20SDK.zip)
-* Install the SDK using the installer
+* Install the SDK using the included installer
 * Create a new project in Xcode using the `RMUploadKit Plugin` project template

 ##Documentation